 For other water areas that can't be drained, look for products containing Bacillus thuringiensis israelensis (Bti).
 Bti is very effective in controlling larval mosquitoes and is not harmful to fish, waterfowl, pets, or humans when used according to label directions.
 It comes in the form of granules or "dunks," which look like miniature doughnuts.
 Be sure to purchase a produce with the strain israelensis, Bti, and not just BT.

 There are some species of mosquitos breed specifically in bromeliads.
 You can flush these water-holding plants regularly to keep their water clean and free of mosquito larvae.
 Or consider sprinkling Bti granules in the bromeliad cups.

 Protecting Yourself and Others

 In areas with mosquito-borne illnesses, which include Florida, the recommendation is that you use an EPA-approved insect repellant containing DEET and follow the label directions.
 The repellency of natural products has not been determined by researchers at UF/IFAS.
-Current research underway is looking at the efficacy of natural products and should be available within the coming year.
+Current research underway is looking at the efficacy of natural products.

 Mosquitoes can be quite the summer nuisance and while a little maintenance in your landscape can help limit breeding areas, it takes a community to reduce mosquito populations.
 Encourage friends and neighbors to reduce mosquito habitats in their own yards as well.
 To control mosquito populations, it truly takes a village!